guildai/guild.ai/pages/docs/reference/guild-file.md

 ## Flag choices

-Flag choices may be simple values (string or number) or objects.
+Flag choices limit the available values for a flag.
+They can also be used to apply multiple argument to a command when specified.

 ### Attributes